snple/mqtt/README.md

 ```

-With `PublishToClientByID`, you can publish a message to a specified client, even if the client is not subscribed.
+With `PublishToClientByID`, you can publish messages to specified client, even if the client is not subscribed.
 (It depends on whether your client will handle unsubscribed messages.)

 ## Contributions
 Contributions and feedback are both welcomed and encouraged!
 Open an [issue](https://github.com/snple/mqtt/issues) to report a bug, ask a question, or make a feature request.